How do I make an appointment?

 Where will my surgery occur?

-WVU Medicine Brain and Spine surgeries take place at Berkeley Medical Center.
-Minimally invasive, same-day procedures are performed at the Hagerstown location.
+WVU Rockefeller Neuroscience Institute surgeries take place in the new, state-of-the-art Neurosurgical iSuite at Berkeley Medical Center.
+Minimally invasive, same-day procedures are performed at both the Martinsburg and Hagerstown locations.

 What happens after surgery?

-You will be scheduled for a post-op appointment at one of the WVU Medicine Brain and Spine clinics.
+You will be scheduled for a post-op appointment at one of the WVU Rockefeller Neuroscience Institute clinics.
 If necessary, we may refer you to physical therapy, pain management, or other recovery options.